Equator principles reporting

 EP Reporting Under EPIII

-In 2014, 46 transactions, namely 33 project loans, 5 project-related corporate loans and 8 advisory mandates relating to project financing, falling within the scope of the Equator Principles, were signed.
+In 2015, 47 transactions, namely 31 project finance transactions, 5 project-related corporate loans and 10 project finance advisory mandates and 1 bridge loan falling within the scope of the Equator Principles, were signed.

 These data are certified by our external auditor (EY).